Human papillomavirus infection: Epidemiology

 Globally, 12% of women are positive for HPV DNA, with rates varying by age and country.
 The highest rates of HPV are in younger women, with a rate of 24% in women under 25 years.
 Rates decline in older age groups in Europe and the Americas, but less so in Africa and Asia.
 The rates are highest in Sub-Saharan Africa (24%) and Eastern Europe (21%) and lowest in North America (5%) and Western Asia (2%).

 The most common types of HPV worldwide are HPV16 (3.2%), HPV18 (1.4%), HPV52 (0.9%), HPV31 (0.8%), and HPV58 (0.7%).
-High-risk types of HPV are also distributed unevenly, with HPV16 having a rate around 13% in Africa and 30% in West and Central Asia.
+High-risk types of HPV are also distributed unevenly, with HPV16 having a rate of around 13% in Africa and 30% in West and Central Asia.

 Like many diseases, HPV disproportionately affects low-income and resource-poor countries.
 The higher rates of HPV in Sub-Saharan Africa, for example, may be related to high exposure to human immunodeficiency virus (HIV) in the region.
-Other factors that impact the global spread of disease are sexual behaviors including age of sexual debut, number of sexual partners, and ease of access to barrier contraception, all of which vary globally.
+Other factors that impact the global spread of the disease are sexual behavior, including age of sexual debut and number of sexual partners, and ease of access to barrier contraception, all of which vary globally.

+The papilloma virus is not only widespread among women, but is also behind most cases of oropharyngeal cancer, which is the fastest growing cancer among young adults in Western countries.
+Moreover, as of 2025, papillomavirus is the most prevalent sexually transmitted infection in the world.